-Shoemaker-Levy 9 was discovered by Carolyn and Gene Shoemaker and David Levy in a photograph taken on Mar.
-18, 1993 with the 0.4-meter Schmidt telescope at Mt.
+Comet Shoemaker-Levy 9 was discovered by Carolyn and Gene Shoemaker and David Levy in a photograph taken on Mar.
+18, 1993, with the 0.4-meter Schmidt telescope at Mt.
 Palomar.

-When the comet was discovered in 1993, it already had been torn into more than 20 pieces traveling around the planet in a two year orbit.
-Further observations revealed the comet (believed to be a single body at the time) had made a close approach to Jupiter in July 1992 and was torn apart by tidal forces resulting from planet's powerful gravity.
+When comet Shoemaker-Levy 9 was discovered in 1993, it already had been torn into more than 20 pieces traveling around Jupiter in a two-year orbit.
+Further observations revealed the comet (believed to be a single body at the time) had made a close approach to Jupiter in July 1992 and had been torn apart by tidal forces resulting from the planet's powerful gravity.
 The comet was thought to have been orbiting Jupiter for about a decade before its demise.

 The "freight train" of fragments smashed into Jupiter with the force of 300 million atomic bombs.
-The fragments created huge plumes that were 2,000 to 3,000 kilometers (1,200 to 1,900 miles) high, and heated the atmosphere to temperatures as hot as 30,000 to 40,000 degrees Celsius (53,000 to 71,000 degrees Fahrenheit).
+The fragments created huge plumes that were 1,200 to 1,900 miles (2,000 to 3,000 kilometers) high and heated the atmosphere to temperatures as hot as 53,000 to 71,000 degrees Fahrenheit (30,000 to 40,000 degrees Celsius).
 Shoemaker-Levy 9 left dark, ringed scars that were eventually erased by Jupiter's winds.

-Scientists have calculated that the comet was originally about 1.5 to 2 kilometers (0.9 to 1.2 miles) wide.
+Scientists have calculated that the comet was originally about 0.9 to 1.2 miles (1.5 to 2 kilometers) wide.
 If a similar-sized object were to hit Earth, it would be devastating.
 The impact might send dust and debris into the sky, creating a haze that would cool the atmosphere and absorb sunlight, enveloping the entire planet in darkness.
 If the haze lasted long enough, plant life would die – along with the people and animals that depend on it to survive.

 How Shoemaker-Levy 9 Got Its Name